rramjee/EVA/P2S107May2020_Latest/Readme.md

 2. Played around with learning rate, max episode steps, reward values but nothing seem to work.

 ### Thanks Note:
 Thanks a lot Rohan Shravan for this wonderful journey.
-This has been a fantastic learning experiences.
+This has been a fantastic learning experience.
 Thanks again for inspiration and motivation to learn AI.